aabccd021/tiny-cookie-session/README.md

 Your choice for token expiration time affects:

-- **Security vs. Storage Trade-off**: Shorter token expiration times help detect cookie theft faster but increase storage requirements
+- **Security vs. Storage Trade-off**: Shorter token expiration times help detect cookie theft faster but increase storage requirements.
-- **User Experience**: Excessively short token lifetimes may cause unexpected logouts if requests take longer than the token expiration time
+- **User Experience**: Excessively short token lifetimes may cause unexpected logouts if requests take longer than the token expiration time.

 For example, if `tokenExpiresIn` is set to 15 minutes, and a user is continuously active for 3 hours, the system will store 12 tokens for that session.